Who are We?

 - We are self-governing, and responsible for our own choices and conduct so long as we uphold the golden rules: Keep the peace, love others as you would be loved, and freewill as long as it does no harm to others.

-- We are here to restore our proper DeJure government versus the DeFacto that is currently in place.
+- We are here to help restore our proper DeJure government.

 - Public Law is the Law of the Land and Soil jurisdiction.